 You are probably exhausted at this point, but stay strong and make the right decisions!

-Thank you for reading the worst airport mistakes travelers make!
+Thank you for reading the top airport mistakes travelers should avoid!
 What are some of the craziest things you’ve seen people do in an airport?
 Leave a comment below, we would love to hear your stories!